Asif-shah786/ai-real-estate-advisor/reports/methodology.md

 **Case Study Approach**: The focus on Greater Manchester provides a realistic, bounded context for evaluating RAG performance in real estate applications.
 This approach enables detailed analysis of system behavior across diverse property types, locations, and user query patterns, addressing the research gap on conversational AI in domain-specific contexts.

 **Mixed-Methods Evaluation**: The evaluation strategy combines quantitative metrics (faithfulness, relevancy, retrieval quality) with qualitative assessment of user experience and system reliability.
 This approach addresses RQ4 by providing comprehensive evaluation frameworks that go beyond traditional IR metrics.

+**Success Validation**: The case study approach has successfully demonstrated the effectiveness of domain-specific RAG systems, with the Greater Manchester implementation serving as a model for similar applications in other regions.

 3.3 Data Understanding and Preprocessing Methodology